chastitywhiterose/Chastity-Chess-Chapters/book/ChastityChessChapters.md

 ## The London System

 I am not the first person to say that the London System is a solid opening.
-In fact it's probably the best opening to teach a beginner who has decided they like to open the game with D4.
-The first move will always be D4.
-But the London System is actually quite different than the Queen's Gambit because your goal is not an early attack nor sacrificing pieces.
+In fact, it's probably the best opening to teach a beginner for playing the white pieces.
+The first move will always be d4.
+The London System is actually quite different than the Queen's Gambit because your goal is not an early attack nor sacrificing pieces.
 The goal is to build a defensive structure.
 Look at the following picture.

 ![7 move london white only.png](https://chastitychesschallenge.com/wp-content/uploads/2025/03/7-move-london-white-only.png)

 It takes a total of 7 moves to achieve this setup but it can usually be done quite easily no matter what black does.
-If you don't get this position on your side because you had a chance to take your opponent's pieces because they made bad moves, then that should take priority over building this.
-For example, suppose that your opponent moves their king's pawn two squares forward to E5, then just take it with your pawn!
+If your opponent makes bad moves and you can capture their pieces then that should take priority over arranging the pieces like this picture.
+For example, if your opponent moves their king's pawn two squares forward to e5, then just take it with your d4 pawn!

 ![d4-e5.png](https://chastitychesschallenge.com/wp-content/uploads/2025/03/d4-e5.png)

 ![d4-e5-dxe5.png](https://chastitychesschallenge.com/wp-content/uploads/2025/03/d4-e5-dxe5.png)

-It's totally easy to see how a player might be used to moving their king's pawn two squares and might mistakenly let white's D4 pawn take it.
-This completely disabled black's development besides costing them a pawn.
-They can't move their knight to F6, nor can they move the pawn in front of their queen either one or two spaces (because of en passant rule).
+It's totally easy to see how a player might be used to moving their king's pawn two squares and might mistakenly let white's d4 pawn take it.
+This completely disables black's development besides costing them a pawn.
+They can't move their knight to f6, nor can they move the pawn in front of their queen either one or two spaces (because of en passant rule).
 If black makes this mistake, then they already have a huge disadvantage.
 This is not like the Queen's Gambit because there is no advantage to offering white a free pawn.
 If black does this, then take that pawn and then build the rest of the London Fortress even though there will be a missing pawn at the head of the pyramid of pawns.
 But most of the time, your opponent will not make a mistake as bad as the previous example.
-They will most likely do something smarter such as knight to F6.
+They will most likely do something smarter such as knight to f6.

 ![d4-nf6.png](https://chastitychesschallenge.com/wp-content/uploads/2025/03/d4-nf6.png)

-In this position, we see that the black knight is trying to prevent our king's pawn to e4.
+In this position, we see that the black knight is trying to prevent our king's pawn from going to e4.
 That's totally fine because that is not what we will do in the London system.
 We will continue to build our setup.
-In this position we should next move the bishop to F4.
+In this position we should next move the bishop to f4.

-It's worth mentioning that bishop to F5 would also be a good move, and would be called the Trompowsky attack.
-However, since I am teaching the London System, we will stick with bishop to F4 for now.
+It's worth mentioning that bishop to f5 would also be a good move, and would be called the Trompowsky attack.
+However, since I am teaching the London System, we will stick with bishop to f4 for now.

 ![d4-nf6-bf4.png](https://chastitychesschallenge.com/wp-content/uploads/2025/03/d4-nf6-bf4.png)